carblue/acos5/README.md

    `opensc-tool --serial`
 4. In case build errors or other errors occur:
    You have a copy of the opensc-sys binding on Your system in directory opensc-sys.
-   If there are build errors, then go to that folder and issue `cargo test test_struct_sizeof -- --nocapture`.
+   If there are build errors, then go to that folder and issue `cargo test test_struct_sizeof -- --nocapture
    Likely that fails then, and an error reason is found by asking why didn't that find the library libopensc.so or does the version reported differ, or ?, or as the worst case:
    OpenSC was built with different settings/switches than the binding requires/assumes.
    Other errors occur: Likely the opensc.conf file is incorrect.
    Otherwise file an issue.